tektechnologies/Instructor-Prep/201/class-02.md

 # Class 02

-# Announcements
+## Announcements

 - **Lab 05c** will be published at the end of class.
-It is a tutorial on working with CSS selectors, and will be due at the time the other Lab 05 assignments are due.
+It is a tutorial on working with CSS selectors, and will be due when the other Lab 05 assignments are due.
 It is being published early to give you flexibility and extra time to complete these tutorials.

+---

-### Brain storm why do we do code review, 1 minute, why are we doing this?
+### Brain storm: Why do we do code review?
+(1 minute) Why are we doing this?

-- Maybe write down your answers so that if your called on you can just read your response. (popsicle sticks.)
+    Maybe write down your answers, so that if you're called on you can just read your response.
+(Popsicle sticks.)

 - It's a thing developers do.
 - Learning from working code.